yurynix/mini-sled-exercise/README.md

 Create the facilities necessary to execute the spec files (one.spec.js, two.spec.js, etc.) on the running docker container instead of the "local machine".

 You should **not** pre-load the spec files on the remote computer, we will test your solution on a different project than `some-project` with completely different spec files.

+Key points of the required flow:
+* Developer executing `jest` by running `npm test`
+* `jest` process is executing
+* `jest` process sending the spec files to "remote machine" (either one by one, or all of them together (consider the trade offs))
+* "remote machine" executing jest on the remote computer and feeds it the spec files
+* "remote machine" sends back the results to the local `jest` process that displays the results.

 # Part 2
 Create the facilities necessary to debug the remotely executed spec file.